CricketBr/Crickets-Shorthand-Site/orth-cnsl-ref.md

 ![n, manual](assets/manual-bits/n-m009.png)
 ng, singer, nsp, inspect, nc, since, nch, inches, nd, India, nf, infer, nj, injury, nl, unless, ns, sense, nt, sent, nk, sink, nqu, inquest, nv, invent

 Omit A and O before M and N. See General Rules.

-ING: Only use the *ING* blend for verbs and *thing* compounds.
+ING: See I. Only use the *ING* blend for verbs and *thing* compounds.
 That blend is described under Word Parts.
 I'm happy to use the ing form for other purposes, but am in the minority.
 (Cricket)

 NSP: Omit S.